 She embarked on academia after life as a Reuters fellow with a long career in journalism, including as Chief European correspondent for the Argentine broadsheet La Nacion.
 At the University of Oxford, she read for a BA degree in Modern History (St. Hilda's College) followed by a doctorate (Lady Margaret Hall).
 She subsequently held various positions as tutor, lecturer and researcher (Hertford College, St. Peter’s College, Faculty of History) and established the interdisciplinary research network ‘Translations in Transnational Contexts’.
 She joined the Department of History at Winchester in October 2014.

 Currently, she is the Principal Investigator in the AHRC-funded international research network project 'The Hispanic-Anglosphere: transnational networks, global communities (late 18th to early 20th centuries) in partnership with the National Trust Tyntesfield.
 Find out more about the Hispanic-Anglosphere Project.

-She has been consulted by many media outlets including The Times, BBC Radio 4 and BBC Oxford on issues as varied as Catalan separatism, the abdication of the Spanish King Juan Carlos, the history of European elections, the development of anarchism in the Hispanic world and the Falklands War.
+She has been consulted by many media outlets including BBC Radio 4, BBC World Service, The Independent, Radio Nacional de España (National Radio of Spain) and the Dutch newspaper Algemeen Dagblad on issues as varied as Catalan separatism, royal abdications, the history of European and Latin American elections, the development of anarchism in the Hispanic world and the Falklands War.